 But, that’s not all.
 There are many other examples of ghost real estate developments across every major road in the city.
 And sadly, some of the developers are even facing the auctioneer’s hammer.

 Now, whatever you choose to blame it all on, the fact of the matter is, it’s preventable.
-And how exactly do you prevent such an outcome?

 What Is A Feasibility Study?